Eugenics-1945/Solidity-Final-Project/README.md

 ### Executing program

-* How to run the program
+* After coding, simply click compile on the Remix IDE
-* Step-by-step bullets
+* After compiling click deploy then the code will run.
 ```
 code blocks for commands
 ```